AlienZaki/FreezeMe/README.md

-# Django Automation System
+# FreezeMe -  Django Web Automation System

-This is a Django project with a dashboard of automated websites using Celery Tasks and Redis broker
+This is a Django project with a dashboard of web automation using Celery Tasks and Redis broker

 ## Project setup